ericdweise/notes/networking/dns.md

-# GitHub
+# Domain Name System

-Some things I will probably need to do again in the future.
+A few things to know about routing through the DNS.

+## Different types of records

 ## GitHub Pages

 ### Adding a Custom Domain Using a Canonical Name Record (CNAME)
 Normally GitHub Pages are accessible through `username.github.io/repository`, however you can set up your github pages to be accessible from a custom URL.